-CamelBak are well known for their industry leading hydration packs, and they’re definitely one of the more well established brands, turning 30 years old this year.
+CamelBak is a well-known brand for its industry leading hydration packs, and it's definitely one of the more well established brands, with decades of experience.

 Some activities call for extra water to be carried, whether it’s just to beat the heat of the day or you just want a convenient way to access your water through the use of a hose.